AlexanderDavid/ZuckerDataset/README.md

 This returns a `frozenset` containing the paths of the `.csv` files.
 The ID of the agent is the first column and is consistent across the dataset; the robot always has ID -1.

+## Models

+We also release both the pretrained models and validation data used for our paper.
+This is the data we recorded resampled at a slower framerate and in the format that is canonical for both Trajectron++ and SocialVAE.

 ## Citation
 If you use this dataset or find it useful, please cite it as below:
 ```bibtex